walkerhughes/portfolio/monte_carlo.md

 <p><span class="math display">\[U_n = \{x\in R^n : ||x||_2 < 1\} \]</span></p>

 We can easily find the volume of any open n-ball with Monte Carlo integration.
+The basic idea is to sample uniformly over the domain for integration, apply our function restrictions to those sampled points, and find the portion of points sampled in that domain that meet the restriction that r<1, or that the sampled points have a 2-norm from the origin strictly less than 1.
+Lucky for us, we know that the volume of [-1, 1] x [-1, 1] x ... x [-1, 1] n times is 2^n.
+I implement this below.

 ```python
 def ball_volume(n, num_samples = 10000):